margaretmf/margaretmf.github.io/creativewriting.md

 With you I bury these seeds in the ground and say "I love you" The whole earth, the sun, the sky, the birds, the trees, the home rise up into love and grow with the two of us

+Write a love note
+Bury it in the guround
+Build a house and live with it underground
+When we're old, I hope to unbury this note, and see how our seeds grew and changed

+We are the best of friends
+Two seeds of love
+Buried in the good soil of the earth
+That nurtures us and helps us live full lives

+Growing underground
+Wedded to the earth
+Dying to the earth
+The message of love spreads through the ground, the earth and resonates with everyone on earth

 <br>

 ## Kissing Game ##